 Bibtex

-This command helps interacting with BibTeX bib files in your LaTeX projects.
+This command is used for interacting with BibTeX bib files in your LaTeX projects.

 Examples

-You can use it for opening some papers by calling:
+You can use it to open some papers from the BibTeX file by calling:

 papis bibtex read new_papers.bib open